USEPA/e-manifest/docs/src/Services/Manifest/validation.md

      }
      ```

-     - If the Site ID is valid, the system will search in RCRAInfo by Site ID.
+     - If the site ID is valid, the system will search in RCRAInfo by site ID.
      - If the site is found, the system obtains Site Information from RCRAInfo and stores it into the Manifest.
      - If the site is not found, the service generates the following error: